Your dollar goes further here

 The savvy traveler's playbook isn't complicated: fly to destinations where your currency is strong, stay long enough to settle in (a week beats a weekend), eat where locals eat, and use local transport.
 The biggest waste of purchasing power advantage is staying in international hotel chains and eating at tourist restaurants — you're paying Western prices in a place where Western prices aren't necessary.
 One practical tip: book accommodation for 7+ nights and negotiate directly with hosts.
 Monthly rates on apartments can be 50-70% cheaper than nightly rates, even on Airbnb.

-Ready to see the numbers?
+Ready to see your numbers?